 Acceptable ratios are largely determined by your regional market and business model, and can vary from concept to concept.
-As a general rule, your combined CoGS and labor costs should not exceed 65% of your gross revenue – but if your business is in an expensive market, you should aim for a lower percentage.
+As a general rule, your combined CoGS and labor costs should not exceed 65% of your gross revenue – this would be a major inventory mistake.
+However, if your business is in an expensive market, you should aim for an even lower percentage.

 Generally accepted ratios vary from market to market and concept to concept.
 Your percentage of costs will be largely determined by how much you sell something for versus how much it costs to produce.
 The cost percentage will be generally determined by the bestsellers on your menu, rather than the menu as a whole.

 A steakhouse or high-end seafood restaurant can have food costs of 40% and higher.
 A “from scratch” Italian restaurant specializing in pasta and pizza in a high-rent neighborhood could have a food cost as low as 20%.
 The key difference is the average check and the amount of labor needed to serve those items.